mozmorris/mozmorris.github.com/_posts/2013-02-13-an-intro-to-ruby-metaprogramming.md

 end
 {% endhighlight %}

-So we've ended up with 30 lines of code, but only written nine of them.
+So we've ended up with 30 lines of code, but only written 9 of them.
 Awesome.
-Let's do some our own meta then.
+Let's do some of our own meta then.

 ## Beer Brewing